singnet/dev-portal/index.md

 # Page settings
 layout: homepage
 keywords:
-title: Welcome to the AI Dev Community;<br>powered by open collaboration.
+title: Welcome to the AI Dev Community<br>Powered by open collaboration.
 tagline: The go-to place for all developer related content and social activities.<br>SingularityNET lets anyone create, share, and monetize AI services at scale.

 # Micro navigation